 Siracusa and Ortigia: greek and roman influences with delicious food

 Siracusa, one of the highlights of a visit to Sicily.
-The ideal Way to view Syracuse is on foot.
-You will visit the major archaeological sites, induding the famous Greek Theater, the Ear of Dionysius, and finally Ortigia Island to admire the architectural splendour of ancient medieval streets, baroque structures, and dassic churches as the Duomo, built upon the old temple of Athena.
+The ideal way to view Syracuse is on foot.
+You will visit the major archaeological sites, including the famous Greek Theater, the Ear of Dionysius, and finally, Ortigia Island to admire the architectural splendor of ancient medieval streets, baroque structures, and classic churches as the Duomo, built upon the old temple of Athena.
 Stop for lunch at an amazing historic Salumeria and then meet Corrado Assenza, the master of all Sicilian pastry chefs, who will delight us with his amazing and unique pastry creations.